18 of the Most Dangerous Roads in the World

 At 5.6-miles and 11,500 feet above sea level, this Himalayan highway connects Ladakh and Kashmir.
 The uneven road surface means it’s only really suitable for off-road vehicles, and during the colder months, wind, snow, and rain make this road more challenging.
-This is another place where it’s probably best not to look down; at some points, there’s only several thousand yards of nothingness between you and the valleys below.
-These eight people tell how they survived a fall from shocking heights.
+This is another place where it’s probably best not to look down; at some points, there are only several thousand yards of nothingness between you and the valleys below.

 Karakoram Highway, between China and Pakistan